 -Anyone with chronic respiratory conditions (COPD and other restrictive lung diseases)

 Those who experience the keto flu may believe they are doing something wrong.
 This is false.
 Keto flu symptoms are an indication that you are gaining independence from carbohydrates as an energy source and that ketosis is occurring.
-This should be immediately dealt with by consuming large amounts of water to flush ketone bodies out of your system and replenish lost electrolytes.
+Proper hydration and electrolyte supplementation with sodium is very important to support the your organs as they flush ketone bodies out of your system and so that you are able to replenish lost electrolytes.
+If you experience low blood sugar symptoms, pause the ketogenic diet and consume carbohydrates using the tips above.